Some parents want to wait to vaccinate their kids. Here's why doctors say do it now

 How well does the COVID-19 vaccine work for kids?

-A clinical trial conducted by Pfizer and BioNTech studied a 10 microgram vaccine dose in children ages 5 to 11.
-This is a third of the dose size given to adults and children 12 and older.
-The lower dose was chosen to minimize side effects and because it still prompts a strong immune response, according to the vaccine makers.
+A clinical trial conducted by Pfizer and BioNTech studied a 10-microgram vaccine dose in children ages 5 to 11.
+This is a third of the dose given to adults and children 12 and older.
+The lower dose was chosen to minimize side effects but still prompting a strong immune response, according to the vaccine makers.

 The data the drug companies presented to the FDA showed that the vaccine was 90.7% effective against symptomatic COVID-19.
 The antibody response to the vaccine was comparable to the one seen in people 16 to 25 years old.